View Comments (1)

 “I really hope that people begin to understand that it’s not a whole religion or ethnicity’s fault that this happened,” Tuffaha said.
 “They expect us to take the blame and to go back to our countries because we supposedly bring so much damage here, when really we’re all just trying to create a life here.”

-Tuffaha said others should focus less on who was behind the attacks and more on the trauma that many are still trying to grapple with 20 years later.
+Tuffaha said others should focus less on who was behind the attacks and more on the trauma that many are still trying to grapple with 20 years on.

 “People are always trying to find someone to blame, but I feel like that’s not what the 9/11 anniversary is about,” Tuffaha said.
 “It’s about reflecting, remembering the people who died and giving their loved ones a chance to heal.”